Zero Tolerance Policy.

 Our staff are trained to manage difficult situations calmly and professionally.
 Where possible, they will attempt to de-escalate situations by listening, acknowledging concerns, and trying to resolve issues appropriately.

 However, if behaviour becomes unacceptable or unsafe, staff may take immediate action to protect themselves and others.
-This may include asking the individual to leave the premises, ending a consultation or call, or seeking assistance from colleagues, security, or the police.
+This may include:

 In cases of serious threats or physical violence, the police will be contacted immediately.